Deployment

 Host on VPS

 To serve the app from a public URL you need a server.
-Rent a VPS (virtual private server), then install the backend and frontend, and put Nginx in front with SSL.
+Rent a VPS (virtual private server), then run the FastAPI backend (ideally via Docker with built-in Nginx) and the Next.js frontend, and terminate HTTPS with Nginx.

 Get a VPS